Welcome to Reception & Nursery Mrs Morton's Class

 We will continue "Dough Disco" where children use playdough to develop fine motor skills.
 And a "finger gym" to make our fingers strong to become amazing writers.

 Children are encouraged to develop their own learning styles and contribute ideas through our weekly 'Talking Tub' on a Friday.
 This is closely linked to the weekly topic focus so will give you a greater insight to their learning.
-Please encourage you child to complete their 'Talking Homework'.
+Please encourage you child to complete their 'Talking Homework' this will be uploaded onto class Dojo on a Friday.

 Fresh fruit is provided daily and children are encouraged to have a snack.
 Children can also bring in their water bottle from home.